-Every person charged with a DUI in Virginia will face an administrative suspension of his or her license.
-Additionally, if convicted of DUI, a person will receive a mandatory suspension of his or her license.
+If convicted of DUI, a person will receive a mandatory suspension of his or her license.
 License suspensions can be detrimental to a person's way of life.
 Things like going to work, going to the store, or just getting around in general, can become costly or next to impossible without one's ability to use their car.
 Talk to your Charlottesville DUI lawyer about what you can do to keep your Virginia driver's license after a drunk driving arrest.

 Driver's License Suspension For First DUI In Virginia